By Mary Luz Mejia | Published on April 28, 2023 | Updated: March 5, 2026

 A little further down, you'll encounter the central coast, which is in itself a unique proposition due to its bi-coastal nature.
 The west coast is almost always busy, while the east inner coast is more tranquil, offers different species of fish and is perfect for those wanting a calmer, less hurried fishing vacation.
 Most boat charters can be found in and around the largest city of La Paz, and trolling is popular, especially in the vicinity of the many islands along the coastline.

-Fishing on the other side of the peninsula?
-Look no further than the Gordo Bank in the Sea of Cortez.
+When keen to fish on the other side of the peninsula, look no further than the Gordo Bank in the Sea of Cortez.
 With varied depths of water, the Gordo Bank offers access to multiple species of fish and is best visited from April to November.
-The Vinorama Canyon is another option in the Sea of Cortez and also offers reef fishing in the vicinity.
+The Vinorama Canyon is another option in your Sea of Cortez fishing excursions, offering brilliant reef fishing in the vicinity.

 Choosing Your Exciting Fishing Expedition